helloabunai/ScaleHD/src/docs/DataAssumptions.rst

 Due to the multiple reference design approach to determining legitimate alleles that ScaleHD uses, the pipeline expects an input reference library to conform to a certain standard.

 .. _forward-reference:
 For the *forward* reference library, there must be a total dimensional value of 4000 references within the library; CAG1-200 with CCG1-20.
 Each individual reference sequence label must also conform to a naming standard.
-For example, a reference sequence of CAG 17, CCG 6, must be labelled as:
+For example, a reference sequence with CAG 17 and CCG 6 (i.e. CAG17_CCACAG1_CCGCCA1_CCG6_CCT2) must be labelled as:

 ::